fayimora/basic-scala-project.g8/src/main/g8/README.rst

  .
  res0: Double = 3.1376

-How to run SparkPi in local mode
+How to run SparkPi on local mode
 ================================
 You can run SparkPi with spark-class command.